 It may be found necessary to move the West Regional transmitter, and I shouldn't be at all surprised if this were the eventual solution.
 Its position has always seemed to me none too good, since behind it-that is to say, to the south, south-east, and south-west-there rise the very considerable heights of the Brendon Hills and of Exmoor.

 I have often wondered whether

 Programme Innovation

-FOR, I believe, the first time in history, one and the same item was broadcast twice from all the Regional stations on Thursday.
-December 20.
+FOR, I believe, the first time in history, T one and the same item was broadcast twice from all the Regional stations on Thursin the afternoon in earning their daily bread.